asam-ev/qc-framework/doc/manual/cpp_base_library.md

 report file.
 Reports contain information about the defects found, which are called issues.
 At least a description and an identifier is assigned to an issue.
-Additional meta information can be added to an issue: file location ( cFileLocation ), XML file location ( cXMLLocation ) or road information ( cRoadLocation ).
+Additional meta information can be added to an issue: file location ( cFileLocation ), XML file location ( cXMLLocation ) or inertial location ( cInertialLocation ).
 This information is relevant for the ReportModule, for example, to point out meaningful errors in a GUI.
 The report XML file has to follow the schema file doc/schema/xqar_report_format.xsd.